-You will be seen by a nurse who will make sure we have the correct personal details for you.
-You will be asked a series of questions including details of any operations or illness that you may have had or are suffering with at the moment.
-Please bring a list of any medicines you are currently taking.
+You will be asked a series of questions regarding your medical history and any medicines you are currently taking.
 The nurse will also want to know if you have any allergies or have had any bad reactions to any medicines.

 The procedure will be explained in detail to you during this appointment along with any risks so that you fully understand.
-You may be asked to sign a consent form during this visit.
-Please be aware that you can withdraw your consent at any time.